|The best restaurants in Hong Kong are sometimes inside closet-like spaces...|

 Daruma - a rich but very drinkable tonkotsu soup.
 Dogs welcome and bookings taken.

 Inaniwa Udon Nabe - at Elements.
-When you need a quickish meal of proper food (no, popcorn at the cinema does not count).
-Very decent, silky, light yet strong udon.
+When you need a quickish meal of proper food (and popcorn at the cinema does not count).
+Very decent, silky, "al dente" udon.

 Izakaya / yakiniku / yakitori / kushiyaki